ezimuel/llphant-llama-elasticsearch/README.md

 All the settings of Elasticsearch and Kibana are stored in the `elastic-start-local/.env` file.

-## Install the PHP project
+## Install the RAG example

-[LLPhant](https://github.com/theodo-group/LLPhant) is the PHP library that we used in this project.
-This library will be installed using [composer](), as follows:
+You can install the PHP RAG example using [composer](https://getcomposer.org/), as follows:

 ```bash
 composer install
 ```

+If you don't have composer installed you can download it from [here](https://getcomposer.org/download/).

 ## Add the Nobel Prize 2024 knowledge